My Childhood House Drawing

 Over the years I saw my business growth.
 Never would I have dreamt that I got commissions from all over the country.
 I enjoy what I'm doing and believe my work gives pleasure to my clients.

 It all starts with a good photograph.
-With the sample on the right I asked a family member to take a good picture of this New York town house.
+I asked a family member to take a good picture of this New York townhouse on 82nd Street (near the Metropolitan Art Museum).
 From there it's a detailed pencil drawing of the house which will be the basis for the various phases of the watercolor.

 I visited 82nd Street in NYC last summer and saw the actual building I painted.